GUANGDONG, South China — Inside a cramped, dingy workshop, workers hunch over sewing machines under the greenish glow of fluorescent strip lights.

 Though the workshops operate in broad daylight, many appear to be part of the gray economy.
-They not only failed to display a business license, as they’re legally required to do, many also didn’t have signboards indicating their company names.
+Most of the workshops failed to display a business license, as they’re legally required to do; many also didn’t have signboards indicating their company names.

 An interior view of a factory that works as Shein’s direct supplier, in Guangzhou, Guangdong province, July 2021.
 Wu Peiyue for Sixth Tone

 Workshop owners frequently fill their workforces with family members and temporary workers, who have fewer labor rights than permanent staff members, said Kang.
 This allows the bosses to avoid making expensive social security payments.

 The working environment in the urban villages is often poor.
 Despite the intense heat and humidity, many of the workshops Sixth Tone visited had no air conditioning and provided only a hanging fan for ventilation.
 They’re also frequently unsafe, said Huang.